SACHSTech/careers-in-computer-science-addisonc1/README.md

 ## Waterloo Software engineering

 ### Entrance requirements
-Then entrance requirements for Waterloo would be a minimal final grade of 70% for all advanced functions, Calculus and Vectors, Chemistry, Physics, and English.
-All the courses listed above are all the courses that you need to be required to sign up for this program.
+* Advanced Functions (minimum final grade of 70% is required)
+* Calculus and Vectors (minimum final grade of 70% is required)
+* Chemistry (minimum final grade of 70% is required)
+* Physics (minimum final grade of 70% is required)
+* English (ENG4U) (minimum final grade of 70% is required) Grade 11 U Introduction to Computer Science and Grade 12 U Computer Science are recommended as helpful background for the program.
 ### First year
 While in this program in Waterloo.
 These would be the first year courses that you would have to take:
 #### September to December: